No. 4 Flying Training School RAF: Second Formation

 On 3 February 1947, No 4 FTS reformed at Heany, near Bulawayo in what was Southern Rhodesia, using Avro Ansons, De Havilland Tiger Moth and North American Harvards.
 By 1948, the School's role of training both pilots and navigators had become unworkable, and navigation training was moved to the new No. 3 Air Navigation School at Thornhill in Rhodesia, along with their Anson aircraft.
 In October 1949, the Air Council mandated changes to the status of cadets, and officer training became a part of the syllabus.
 Upon completion, those who qualified for their wings and met officer quality standards were commissioned.
 By November 1950 all pilot and navigator candidates were commissioned before they started their flying training as Acting Pilot Officers, and received full commissions upon gaining their wings.
 In October 1953, the final passing out parade took place, and the School disbanded again on 26 January 1954.

 Third Formation

 The RAF's Advanced Flying Schools operating in the early 1950s provided a step between elementary flying training and the operational conversion unit.
-The restructuring of flying training in the RAF led to a renumbering of AFSs, and on 1 June 1954, No. 205 AFS at Middleton St George operating Gloster Meteor jet aircraft, was renumbered as No. 4 FTS.
+The restructuring of flying training in the RAF led to a renumbering of AFSs, and on 1 June 1954, No. 205 AFS at RAF Middleton St George operating Gloster Meteor jet aircraft, was renumbered as No. 4 FTS.
 In January 1955, the School re-equipped with the de Havilland Vampire T.11 trainer.

 4 FTS moved to Worksop in June 1956 and absorbed No. 211 FTS and its Meteor aircraft, which it operated alongside the Vampires for 18 months.
 On 9 June 1958, 4 FTS again disbanded.